X The Everything CLI

 Reaching for Xanadu

 LLMs have the benefit of being able to deal with a lot of situations out of the box and so they are incredibly useful, but what we want is to have them figure out what to do and encode it in a format that is cheaper to run, does not rely on third parties, and is easier to debug if something goes wrong, i.e. computer code.
-So if we can find a way to combine probabilistic code generation with deterministic code generation such that the user does not need a degree in Computer Science to get halfway decent results, then we could eat the lunch of all of the software integrators without resigning our freedom and profit margins to OpenAI and Microsoft, or similarly Anthropic and AWS.
+If we can find a way to combine probabilistic code generation with deterministic code generation such that the user does not need a degree in Computer Science to get halfway decent results, then we could eat the lunch of all of the software integrators without resigning our freedom and profit margins to OpenAI and Microsoft, or similarly Anthropic and AWS.

 Note that determining where a Skill starts and stops is not too important.
-Since we are in a regime where computer code is cheap to write and maintain, we should have as much of it as we possibly can, leaving what skills to use and reuse to the user, more on this later.
+Since we are in a regime where computer code is cheap to write and maintain, we should have as much of it as we possibly can, leaving what skills to use and reuse to the user.
+More on this later.

-The user is screaming at us what they want to do and how, but because we have not had the ability to really listen until now, only CEOs and Software Engineers could really utilize the power of computers, the rest of the world is still in the type writer era, with a better screen attached.
+The user is screaming at us what they want to do and how, but because we have not had the ability to really listen until now, only CEOs and Software Engineers could really utilize the power of computers.
+The rest of the world is still in the typewriter era, with a better screen attached.

 When you get these skills and skill acquisition going, business becomes like a video game instead of drudgery.
-If to automate our testing pipeline at work (which took me a few weeks of figuring out what every step in our web interface was an how to massage the data to use each piece), I could instead just use our web tool, like a human would, and have our testing pipeline automated, I would feel like I had superpowers.
-Once that automation was done, using the same structure I described above, I already felt really powerful, but that feeling was tempered by the knowledge that if we add more steps to the user’s workflow I will need to go and update the pipeline.
-There are other techniques you could use to automate this automation process, for example parsing your SpringBoot server code-base and generating code based on the results, but we should remember that the vast majority of people at any given company have no ability to something like this, and an individual employee is removed from their Software Department at such a distance that they don’t know what automation they would want if they could ask for it.
+To automate our testing pipeline at work (which took me a few weeks of figuring out what every step in our web interface was and how to massage the data to use each piece), I could instead just use our web tool, like a human would, and have our testing pipeline automated, I would feel like I had superpowers.
+Once that automation was done, using the same structure I described above, I already felt really powerful, but that feeling was tempered by the knowledge that if we add more steps to the user’s workflow, I will need to go and update the testing pipeline.
+There are other techniques you could use to create this automation process, for example parsing your SpringBootSpring Boot is an open-source Java-based framework used to create stand-alone, production-grade Spring applications with minimal configuration.
+Built on top of the Spring Framework, it simplifies the development process by providing auto-configuration, embedded servers (like Tomcat or Jetty), and production-ready features out of the box.
+Spring Boot eliminates much of the boilerplate code and XML configuration traditionally required in Spring applications, allowing developers to quickly build microservices and web applications.
+It follows an opinionated approach with sensible defaults while still allowing customization, and has become one of the most popular frameworks for building enterprise Java applications and RESTful APIs. server code-base and generating code based on the results, but we should remember that the vast majority of people at any given company have no ability to something like this, and an individual employee is removed from their Software Department at such a distance that they don’t know what automation they would want if they could ask for it.
 Add in Software Development timelines and the problem is exacerbated such that most people won’t even ask.

 Skill Discovery and Ranking

-In psychology this is the branding effect, you as a child may like polar bears(scary!) and like sugar (tasty!), but there is no association between them in your mind.
+In psychology this is the branding effect.
+As a child, you may like polar bears (scary!) and like sugar (tasty!), but there is no association between them in your mind.
 After many Christmas ads where the polar bears are drinking Coke, you slowly build that association, so that whenever you see a polar bear in the zoo or in an ad you instantly think of Coke, or even more powerfully you begin to associate the end of the year, being with family and the entire Christmas season with Coke.

 If you could write an algorithm that behaves in a similar way, it does not matter how many associations that you might make, or skills you might acquire, since the relevant ones will bubble to the top by their frequent usage.